ElizaLo/Time-Series/Orbit Models/README.md

 Orbit (**O**bject-**OR**iented **B**ayes**I**an **T**ime Series) is a general interface for **Bayesian exponential smoothing model**.
 The goal of Orbit development team is to create a tool that is easy to use, flexible, interitible, and high performing (fast computation).
 Under the hood, Orbit uses the probabilistic programming languages (PPL) including but not limited to Stan and Pyro for posterior approximation (i.e, MCMC sampling, SVI).
 Below is a quadrant chart to position a few time series related packages in our assessment in terms of flexibility and completeness.
 Orbit is the only tool that allows for easy model specification and analysis while not limiting itself to a small subset of models.
 For example Prophet has a complete end to end solution but only has one model type and Pyro has total specification model flexibility but does not give an end to end solution.
 Thus Orbit bridges the gap between business problems and statistical solutions.

+Orbit is also computationally efficient.
+Proposed models outperform the baseline time series models consistently in terms of SMAPE metrics.

 ## Models

 ### Local Global Trend (LGT)